 Visibility is a key success trigger!

 Where your offers are placed matters.
-Make your digital tools available throughout your website and accessible through other media.
+Make your business tools and freebies available throughout your website and accessible through other media.
 Include one wherever you have a conversation around that topic to amp up the chance of conversion.

 E.g if you talk about the issue of overusing social media, a guide on time-chunking or tools to manage phone usage will find strong favor by your readers.

 Be sure to include it both as a banner or pop up and have a landing page too.

 Start hustling right away – nicely, of course!
 You can offer your best lead magnets or tools on your homepage.
 Or at least include an invite for newsletter subscription as soon as someone lands on your website.
 You will get more eyeballs on this page which impacts conversion, but your selling still needs to be persuasive.